-4. How many pieces of information do you need to construct congruent rhombuses?
+4. How many pieces of information do you need to construct congruent rectangles?

-The students will find out that in the case of rhombus, you need the lengths of one side and one angle.
-But in reality, by giving the length of one side and measure of one angle of a rhombus you are giving all the 8 conditions (4 sides: 'all sides are equal' and 4 angles: 'adjacent angles are complimentary and opposite angles are equal').
+The students will find out that in the case of rectangles, you need lengths of two adjacent sides.
+But in reality, by giving the lengths of two adjacent sides of a rectangle you are giving all the 8 conditions (4 sides: 'opposite sides are equal' and 4 angles: 'all angles are $90^{\circ}$ ').
 Do underline this while discussing this task.